 Situated in the Mediterranean basin, Antalya is vulnerable to water scarcity.
 Antalya’s economy relies on agriculture and tourism, both of which are increasingly affected by water stress and desertification.

 To tackle these challenges, Antalya is developing bilateral cooperation ties to increase its resilience.
 Antalya’s activities to protect forests include creating an inventory of the oldest trees in the mountains surrounding the city, organizing conferences to promote the city’s forests, and holding workshops on forest protection and preservation.

 “We aspire to provide a clean urban environment surrounded by nature for future generations.
 In order to achieve this, being part of Cities4Forests is one of the most important priorities for our city.”

 Mayor of Antalya

 Antalya gives great importance to creating urban green areas for recreation.
-It also looks to increase afforestation, with the planting of 1,100,000 m2 of coastal area for our latest project: Konyaalti Beach Antalya Life Park.
-As a city and government we are making investments to mitigate and adapt to the effects of climate change.
-For example, we are increasing the number of bicycle paths in the city, encouraging people to cycle more.
+It also looks to increase afforestation by planting 1,100,000 m2 of coastal area for its latest project: Konyaalti Beach Antalya Life Park.
+The city is making investments to mitigate and adapt to the effects of climate change, for example, increasing the number of bicycle paths in the city to encourage people to cycle more.

 Around 55% of Antalya consists of forests.
 There are six National Parks in Antalya, including Kızıldağ Nature Reserve, Beydağları Nature Reserve, Güllük Dağı (Termessos) Nature Reserve, Köprülü Kanyon Nature Reserve, Altınbeşik Nature Reserve, and Saklıkent Nature Reserve.